-The browser tree in Kafka Tool allows you to view and navigate the objects in your Apache Kafka cluster -- brokers, topics, partitions, consumers -- with a couple of mouse-clicks.
+The browser tree in Offset Explorer allows you to view and navigate the objects in your Apache Kafka ® cluster -- brokers, topics, partitions, consumers -- with a couple of mouse-clicks.
 Connections to your Kafka cluster are persisted so you don't need to memorize or enter them every time.
 You can quickly view information about all your clusters no matter how many you have.

 You can quickly view messages and their keys in the partitions of your topics.
 You can select how many messages to view at once and which offset to read messages from.
 You can view the oldest or newest messages, or you can specify a starting offset where to start reading the messages from.
-By default Kafka Tool will show your messages and keys in hexadecimal format.
-However, if your messages are UTF-8 encoded strings, Kafka Tool can show the actual string instead of the regular hexadecimal format.
+By default Offset Explorer will show your messages and keys in hexadecimal format.
+However, if your messages are UTF-8 encoded strings, Offset Explorer can show the actual string instead of the regular hexadecimal format.

 If your string-based data is either in JSON or XML format, you can view it in a pretty-printed form in the detail panel of the Data-tab under partitions.

 The browser tree allows you to quickly view all the offsets of your Kafka consumers.
 The list will show both the start/end offsets of the partitions as well as the offset of consumers within each partition.